letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 ``%eventvalueN%`` - substitutes the event value (everything that comes after the '=' sign, up to four values are possible).

+Changed: 2022/04/17 Removed the limit of upto 4 event values.

 For historic reasons, ``%eventvalue%`` without a number, can also be used to access the first event value.
 Thus it will be the same when using ``%eventvalue1%``.